DeSaad: Fictional character biography

 Darkseid with a young DeSaad, art by Colleen Doran.

 DeSaad was originally a New God from New Genesis who was manipulated by Darkseid, leader of Apokolips.
 Darkseid tricked DeSaad into believing that his cat had killed his other pet, a bird.
 Goading the boy to avenge the bird, Darkseid manipulates the youth into burying the cat alive.
 The bird returns, having flown off; in a rage, DeSaad kills the bird and leaves New Genesis to become Darkseid's lackey.

 DeSaad is seemingly killed during an attempt by Darkseid to penetrate the Source.
 He is subsequently found to have "bonded" with Orion, causing the latter to become cruel and manipulative.
 The two are later separated.
 While missing, DeSaad's second-in-command, Justeen, plots to overthrow him and become closer to her beloved Darkseid.

-In Countdown to Final Crisis, DeSaad captures and tortures Martin Stein, attempting to take the power of Firestorm for himself.
+In Countdown to Final Crisis, DeSaad captures and tortures Martin Stein in an attempt to take the power of Firestorm for himself.
 When Jason Rusch arrives to rescue Stein, DeSaad hijacks the Firestorm matrix and takes control of it.
-He is defeated and separated from the Firestorm matrix by Atomic Knight, but flees before he can be captured.
+DeSaad is defeated and separated from the Firestorm matrix by Atomic Knight, but flees before he can be captured.

 After disrupting a battle between Darkseid and Mary Marvel, DeSaad gives Darkseid a compound that was unsuccessfully used to access the Anti-Life Equation.
 DeSaad is then released from Darkseid's service, but he has transported the Pied Piper to Apokolips as Brother Eye arrives.
 DeSaad claims the Piper can channel the Anti-Life Equation and control the planet.
 Before the Piper can do so, Brother Eye finishes assimilating Apokolips.
 After recovering, DeSaad confesses to masterminding the Trickster and the Piper's ordeal.

-In Salvation Run, DeSaad oversees the training of the New Gods of Apokolips on a planet where Amanda Waller's Suicide Squad had dumped the exiled villains.
-When he discovers them on this planet, he arranges for the Parademons to eliminate the least powerful villains so that he can train the stronger ones for an unknown goal.
+In Salvation Run, DeSaad oversees the training of the New Gods of Apokolips on Cygnus 4019, a planet where many villains had been imprisoned.
+When he discovers the villains on this planet, DeSaad arranges for the Parademons to eliminate the least powerful villains so that he can train the stronger ones for an unknown goal.
 Ultimately, the villains escape back to Earth.

 Following Death of the New Gods, many of the fallen Apokoliptian gods had taken on human forms.
 DeSaad, posing as Doctor Bud Fogel, raises the public against Lex Luthor's Everyman experiments, eventually trapping and capturing Infinity, Inc. DeSaad makes further appearances in the series Terror Titans, where he conditions the Infinitors to fight in the Dark Side Club's metahuman tournament.
 After the brainwashed superhumans break free of the Anti-Life Equation, DeSaad is electrocuted and captured by Static.

 The New 52

 DeSaad is reintroduced following The New 52 relaunch, which rebooted the continuity of the DC Comics universe.
 During Darkseid's first incursion on Earth, DeSaad appears in Apokolips discussing with Steppenwolf about cloning the DNA of a captured and tortured Superman to create a new race of Parademon.
-Five years later, he impersonates Michael Holt, attempting to capture Power Girl.
+Five years later, he impersonates Michael Holt and attempts to capture Power Girl.